omerxx/ecscale/README.md

 #### Flow logic
 * Iterate over existing ECS clusters
-* Check a cluster's ability to scale-in based on predicted future memory reservation capacity
+* Check a cluster's ability to scale-in based on predicted future cpu and memory reservation capacity
 * Look for empty hosts the can be scaled
 * Look for least utilized host
 * Choose a candidate and put in draining state